MMZK1526/Haskell-RM/README.md

 If you haven't heard of register machines, see [Introduction](#Introduction) for a brief summary.

-For an example of using the CLI to read a Register Machine code from a file and evaluate it with given arguments, go to [Example](#Example).
+For an example of using the CLI to read RM code from a file and evaluate it with given arguments, go to [Example](#Example).

 For the full CLI documentation, go to [CLI](#CLI).